LostGameDev/Cube/README.md

                 "Alpha": 255
             }
         ]
+    }
     ```
-This example will create a green cube at 0, 0, 0 with default scale and with no rotation with the name ObjectName.
+This example will create a green opaque cube at 0, 0, 0 with default scale and with no rotation with the name ObjectName.

 2. Run the `main.py` script: